pomeg-letterbombers/pokemon-ace-notes/docs/frlg/getting-started/non-jpn-ace/post-e4-route.md

 ```

 Then trigger ACE.
 Then enter the PC, and view Box 10, Slot 19, a shiny, level 0, female Bulbasaur should have appeared.
 That means the ACE is working properly.
 You can safely delete this Bulbasuar after doing this code.

+## Credits

+*   Papa Jefé for originally discovering this route
+*   gifvex for discovering the ability to corrupt empty slots into glitch Pokémon with the mail glitch.